Lon-the-ham/MDM_Bot/documentation.md

 # Customization

 If you want to add your own commands copy the file `sandbox.py` in folder `other/templates` into the `cogs` folder and make your changes in there!
+This file will be git-ignored and not be synced when git pulling new versions of MDM bot.